Noxious Mix of Smoke And Pollution Stresses Health In California's Heartland

 In southwest Fresno, a San Joaquin Valley community dense with public housing, Maria Garcia, 62, lives within 2 miles of a poultry processing plant, warehouses and Highway 99.

-Garcia considers herself healthy, but says a persistent cough this summer left her gasping for air.
+Garcia considers herself healthy, but she says a persistent cough this summer left her gasping for air.

 She compares some of her recent symptoms — such as chest pressure and headaches — to those experienced by her adult son, who has asthma.